min2ha/ukwa-site/content/target/69685/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Brexit: This is project reality, not project fear, says Hunt

 Foreign Secretary Jeremy Hunt warned in August 2018 that the EU and the UK risked blundering into a "no deal" British exit by accident.
 This was in no-one's interests.